-Gusciora sponsored the 2010 medical cannabis law as well as the legalization of hemp in the state.
-He was also influential in the early stages of the adult-use legalization fight before becoming mayor.
+Gusciora sponsored the 2010 medical cannabis law and the legalization of hemp in the state.
+Before becoming mayor, he was also influential in the early stages of the adult-use legalization fight.

 “Luckily, that passed as well,” he said.

-Noting the importance of social equity, “That’s what this is all about,” Gusciora said.
+Noting the importance of social equity, “That’s what this is all about,” Gusciora argued.

 “We’re proud that seven entities actually applied for medical marijuana licenses and will set up shop in Trenton,” he added.

 “This is an economic opportunity that we can have a vibrant downtown and take over the industrial uses.
 We want to change the sign that says Trenton Makes to Trenton Tokes,” Gusciora said about the well-known bridge.

 He noted old post-industrial buildings could be converted for cannabis use.